Consistent circuits for indefinite causal order: Reconstructing the quantum switch

 We then specify a Boolean matrix $\lambda$, which is there to tell us which $\ch_A^i$ may be mapped to which $\ch_B^j$.
 We call this sort of restriction on the form of $U$ a \textit{sectorial constraint}.
 Specifically, $U$ \textit{follows} $\lambda$ if it satisfies

 where the $\pi_B^j$'s and $\mu_A^i$'s project onto sectors $\ch_B^j$ and $\ch_A^i$ respectively.
 For $(\lambda, U)$ to be a valid routed transformation, we need $U$ to follow $\lambda$.

-The routes can be composed in parallel or in sequence by the Cartesian product or matrix multiplication, respectively.
+The routes can be composed in parallel and in sequence by the Cartesian product and matrix multiplication, respectively.
 Routed maps can be composed by composing their elements pairwise: the composition of the linear maps will necessarily follow the composition of the routes.
 This enables us to build up large routed circuits using elementary routed maps as building blocks.

-The route $\lambda$ defines $U$'s practical input and output spaces $\bigoplus_i (\sum_j \lambda_i^j) \ch_A^i$ and $\bigoplus_j (\sum_i \lambda_i^j) \ch_B^j$ respectively. $U$ is a routed unitary if the transformation is unitary when we restrict its definition to these spaces.
+The route $\lambda$ defines $U$'s practical input and output spaces $\bigoplus_i (\sum_j \lambda_i^j) \ch_A^i$ and \\ $\bigoplus_j (\sum_i \lambda_i^j) \ch_B^j$ respectively. $U$ is a routed unitary if the transformation is unitary when we restrict its definition to these spaces.

 The last thing to introduce is the notion of a \textit{routed supermap} \cite{vanrietvelde2021coherent}.
 In a standard superunitary, any unitary operator that maps the ingoing space $\ch_{A^\inn}$ to the outgoing space $\ch_{A^\out}$ of one of the nodes is considered a valid input to that node.
 For a routed supermap, a node might be equipped with some route $\lambda$ given a sectorisation of its input and output spaces.
 Then, the only valid unitary transformations for that node are those that follow $\lambda$.
-Formally, the valid inputs are those that respect $U = \sum_{ij} \lambda_i^j \cdot \mu^j_{B} \circ U \circ \pi^i_{A}$, or $U=\sum_{ij} \lambda_i^j \cdot (\mu^j_{B} \otimes I_Y) \circ U \circ (\pi^i_{A} \otimes I_X)$ if the unitary also acts on some ancillary system $X$.
+Formally, the valid inputs are those that respect $U = \sum_{ij} \lambda_i^j \cdot \mu^j_{B} \circ U \circ \pi^i_{A}$, or $U=\sum_{ij} \lambda_i^j \cdot (\mu^j_{B} \otimes I_X) \circ U \circ (\pi^i_{A} \otimes I_X)$ if the unitary also acts on some ancillary system $X$.